 Water should have a palatable (pleasant and odor-free) taste and water temperature should be 50°F to 60°F, if possible.

 Encourage workers to choose water over soda and other drinks containing caffeine and high sugar content.
 These drinks may lead to dehydration.
 Drinks with some flavoring added may be more palatable to workers and thereby improve hydration.
-Encourage workers to avoid drinking alcohol during hot weather.
+Encourage workers to avoid drinking alcohol during hot weather events.

 At the moderate risk level some precautions in addition to those already mentioned are needed to prevent heat-related illness.
 Review heat-related illness signs and precautions with workers.
 Remind workers to drink water.
 Provide workers opportunities to rest in cool, shaded areas.
 Be aware of conditions that could increase risk.